 Due: According to the date you signed up for.

 Select a chapter from the textbook and choose one Interpersonal Communication theory presented in that chapter.
 Select two original research articles from the Communication literature which use that theory.
-Upload PDF copies of these articles to Moodle.
-Read and annotate both articles.
-Turn in printed out annotated copies of the sources you chose.
-Provide a short summary of the articles in class and participate in discussion with the panel about your chosen papers, how they connect with the other papers presented, what they say about the topic of the class meeting, and how what we can learn from the papers can be applied in daily life.
+You may choose to use articles that are referenced in your textbook.
+Prepare a complete one page article summary sheet for each article.
+Participate in a discussion with the panel about the topic of the class meeting.
+Discuss how what you read connects with what other people have read and what we can learn from these to apply to our daily lives.

 - Both articles you choose must have a “Results” section.

-Each presenter will provide a brief overview of the contents of the articles they chose.
-Presenters will then engage in discussion about their articles and how they inform one another.
+The format should be a discussion, not a series of presentations.
+Students doing the fishbowl discussion are encouraged to comment on and ask questions about what other students say.
 Questions from the audience are encouraged, but generally should not start until all of the presenters have had a chance to contribute to the overall discussion.

 Fishbowl Discussion Rubric